nsklaus/amiwm/README.md

 This repo aims at implementing some missing features of Amiwm as it currently stands, resume its development, and bring a more complete Amiga desktop experience to Linux.
-In time, missing gadgets will be implemented, such as sliders, and other types of buttons.
+In time, missing gadgets will be implemented, such as sliders, and other types of knobs and buttons, as well as missing functionalities, such as menu customization (toolsdaemon style).

 It's a work in progress and i just got started but so far there's the first steps toward a file manager, there also a replica of the ASL requester, an icon viewer and some more general fixes and updates.